Black Friday TV deals 2018: The best values and cheap sales

-Ah, November.
-The chill is in the air, the leaves turn, the holidays beckon.
-And for TV shoppers, Black Friday might be the most exciting "holiday" of the year.
+In the final few days before Black Friday, perhaps you're considering getting a new TV.

+This is the best time of year to get the best price on a huge, shiny new screen, but as usual not every deal you see is a good deal, and not every TV is worth your money.
+That's where CNET comes in.

-If you're looking for the best deals on TVs, this is the place to start.
-We'll be highlighting not only the cheapest TVs we find -- the infamous in-store-only "doorbusters" designed to get you to the retailer Friday morning -- but also deals on TVs we actually recommend, many of which you can find online.
+We'll be highlighting not only the cheapest TVs we find -- the infamous in-store-only "doorbusters" designed to get you to the retailer Friday morning -- but also deals on TVs we actually recommend.
+The best part?
+You don't have to wait until Black Friday or even visit a store.
+Many of our favorite TVs are available for the lowest prices of the year online right now.

-Black Friday is Nov.
-23 this year, but most retailers have already published their Black Friday sale prices in an attempt to get you into stores, or online.
-We'll be working with BestBlackFriday.com to bring you the best deals as soon as we know about them, right here.

 Before we get to the deals, here's what you need to know.

-Note: Update: Originally this sale was $1,400 and Costco only, but it's also be available at Target for $1,500.
-Since a membership isn't required for Target, we're using its link below.
-As of press time Tuesday Nov.
-20, it's out of stock online at both retailers.
-We've asked Vizio when it might be back in stock and will update this post when we hear back.